 Stewart’s accuser was a then-28-year-old German woman.
 On Nov.
 7, 2008, she accused him of having raped and kidnapped her two and a half months earlier during a one-night stand that ended in his hotel room in Sindelfingen, Germany.
-Nine months after he was charged, Stewart found himself convicted at court-martial on multiple charges — including kidnapping, forcible sodomy and aggravated sexual assault of a woman — based almost entirely on the testimony of his accuser.
+Nine months after he was charged, Stewart found himself convicted at court-martial on multiple charges – including kidnapping, forcible sodomy and aggravated sexual assault of a woman – based almost entirely on the testimony of his accuser.
+These are the kinds of situations where people often need help from criminal defense lawyers, such as Wolfe & Stec, to help them with their case.

 Q. And you were brought to Germany to be an instructor in the survival division?